anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

   received from an ACE Authorization Server (AS, as described in the ACE OSCORE profile {{-ace-oscore}}), or through a combination of those (established with an EDHOC peer whose public key is confirmed by an AS, using the ACE EDHOC profile {{-ace-edhoc}}).

-The SVCB-based discovery of a CoAP service in mode "no security" is covered in {{-coap-indication}}, and a CoAP service in the mode "transport security" in {{-coap-dtls-alpn}}.
+The SVCB-based discovery of a CoAP service with no security is covered in {{-coap-indication}}, and a CoAP service with transport security in {{-coap-dtls-alpn}}.
-The discovery of CoAP services in mode "object security" is not specified.
+The discovery of CoAP services with object security is not specified.
 To guide future specifications, this document clarifies aspects when using SVCB in the context of CoAP and object security.

 # Terminology